ʻIli of Haʻikū, Ahupuaʻa of Heʻeia

-The Ha'ikū Stairs were built beginning in 1942 as part of a pioneering top secret US Naval Radio Station.
-The US Navy had begun its WWII preparations in Hawai'i in 1939.
+The Haiku Ladder (as it was first called) was built in Haʻikū beginning in 1942 as part of a pioneering top secret US Naval Radio Station.
+The US Navy had begun its WWII preparations in Hawaiʻi in 1939.
 Prior to that time, there were no separate Atlantic and Pacific fleets and Pearl Harbor was a small unit with little significance.
 After the outbreak of war in Europe in 1939, however, President Roosevelt declared a state of National Emergency, and the Navy began to send part of its fleet to Pearl Harbor for the purpose of deterring Japanese movement in the Dutch East Indies (Allen, 1950:227).

 The positioning of Naval forces to Hawai'i began as a temporary movement but by the summer of 1940 the chief of Naval Operations determined the fleet would remain indefinitely.
 And then on the 7th December, 1941, the Naval fleet at Pearl Harbor fell under a surprise aerial attack.